marouane53/GoudAI/README.md

 ## Acknowledgements

-This code is inspired by and heavily modified from the [AI Journalist](https://github.com/mshumer/ai-journalist) project by [mshumer](https://github.com/mshumer).
+This code is inspired by and heavily modified from a project by [mshumer](https://github.com/mshumer).
 Errors from the original code have been fixed and additional functionality has been added.

 ## License